mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

     - **Alpha** — The language does not meet the qualifications for the Beta level.

 3. Every Monday, PRs gets opened for all updates.
 These PRs will be checked for unexpected character insertions and security problems.
 Reviewers should always “merge commit” or “rebase and merge” into the PR, but never, ever “squash and commit”.
 Once approved, PRs are merged into the proper repositories.
 4. Every contribution will be written with the ICU syntax.
-Please read [this guide](https://formatjs.io/docs/core-concepts/icu-syntax/) so you can get familiar with how it works, and focus especially on how plural terms are handled since that topic comes up quite often.
+Please read {{< newtabref href="https://formatjs.io/docs/core-concepts/icu-syntax/" title="this guide" >}} so you can get familiar with how it works, and focus especially on how plural terms are handled since that topic comes up quite often.
-5. Don’t hesitate to use tools like the [Online ICU Message Editor](https://format-message.github.io/icu-message-format-for-translators/editor.html), which can help you see how your string will look in context.
+5. Don’t hesitate to use tools like the {{< newtabref href="https://format-message.github.io/icu-message-format-for-translators/editor.html" title="Online ICU Message Editor" >}}, which can help you see how your string will look in context.
-6. If you’re not sure how to translate a technical term, you can search for it elsewhere in your language on the translation server, check [how Microsoft has translated it](https://www.microsoft.com/en-us/language/Search), and feel free to ask for additional string context in the localization channel.
+6. If you’re not sure how to translate a technical term, you can search for it elsewhere in your language on the translation server, check {{< newtabref href="https://www.microsoft.com/en-us/language/Search" title="how Microsoft has translated it" >}}, and feel free to ask for additional string context in the localization channel.

 ## You want to help test new features

 The QA team keeps all contributions up to Mattermost’s high standards.
 That big responsibility earns QA reviewers the same status as all other contributors.

-- If you’d like to earn some prizes, join our weekly bug bashes run on the [QA Contributors channel](https://community.mattermost.com/core/channels/qa-contributors) on the Mattermost Community Server.
+- If you’d like to earn some prizes, join our weekly bug bashes run on the {{< newtabref href="https://community.mattermost.com/core/channels/qa-contributors" title="QA Contributors channel" >}} on the Mattermost Community Server.

-- Standalone [exploratory testing](https://github.com/mattermost/quality-assurance/issues/2) is highly encouraged too!
-Remember to report your findings in the [QA Contributors channel](https://community.mattermost.com/core/channels/qa-contributors).
+- Standalone {{< newtabref href="https://github.com/mattermost/quality-assurance/issues/2" title="exploratory testing" >}} is highly encouraged too!
+Remember to report your findings in the {{< newtabref href="https://community.mattermost.com/core/channels/qa-contributors" title="QA Contributors channel" >}}.